 (4) Large scale field applications: The large-scale (>3 ha) restoration project aims to manage invasive Ageratina altissima along the roadside of trail paths and improve plant biodiversity in the Umyeon mountain in Gwacheon, with restoration activities involving more than 80 citizen volunteers in 2024.
 My experience successfully managing an ecological restoration project with many volunteers demonstrates my ability to effectively communicate and collaborate with diverse stakeholders.
 In particular, this research project has applied for a newly invented patent (Patent name: “Seed Flat, a multi-layered seed mixture coating complex for enhanced germination, stable seedling establishment and growth, and its application in ecological restoration technology”, Patent Application Number: 10-2025-0046655, Korean Intellectual Property Office) and is currently testing its effectiveness by directly applying it to ecological restoration.

 (5) International collaborations: I collaborated with several professors (such as Prof. Karin Kettenring and Prof. Sylvie de Blois) in North America by leading international meetings and discussions and published a review paper in Ecological Engineering (SCIE, IF: 4.1, JCR top 18.0%).
-Recently, in cooperation with Prof. Jane Molofsky in the United States, I wrote two papers based on the dataset from the National Environment Survey of Korea on Korean plant diversity’s patterns and mechanisms and the diversity-invasion paradox and submitted it to Global Ecology and Biogeography (SCIE, IF: 6.0, JCR 9.5% in Ecology) (Under review) and Science Advances (SCIE, IF: 12.5, JCR 7.41%) as the lead author.
+Recently, in cooperation with Prof. Jane Molofsky in the United States, I wrote three papers based on the dataset from the National Environment Survey of Korea on (1) Korean plant diversity’s patterns and mechanisms, (2) the diversity-invasion paradox, and (3) factors to predict plant invasion success, and submitted them to top-tier journals, as the first and corresponding author

 In addition, I have been a leading author of the invasive alien species assessment report from the Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES), which is an international organization, as a representative from the Republic of Korea since July 2019.
 Through this activity, I am communicating and interacting with many international scholars who manage invasive alien species, and I am trying to develop and apply international standard policies for better management of invasive alien species.

-(6) Industry-Academia collaborations: I focus on creating social value from academic research.
+(7) Industry-Academia collaborations: I focus on creating social value from academic research.
 Together with InvaLab Inc. (CEO: Dr. Wonhyup Shin), an ecological restoration startup company, I jointly developed and filed a patent for 'Seed flat', and signed a technology transfer agreement for the industrialization of this technology.
-I also joined an ecological restoration research project (title: Restoration of Taiga Bean Goose Wetland Habitat) by an NGO organization, Bird Korea (Director: Dr. Nial Moores) and LandAura company (CEO: Ms. Han-na Oh; an ecological landscaping company) as a responsible participating researcher.
+I also joined an ecological restoration research project (title: Restoration of Taiga Bean Goose Wetland Habitat) by an NGO, Bird Korea (Director: Dr. Nial Moores) as a responsible participating researcher.
 This industry-academic collaboration experience will be greatly helpful in providing future students with practical research opportunities and career paths.

-(7) Supervision excellence: I successfully supervised several graduate students and participated in one of their publications in Journal of Applied Ecology (SCIE, IF: 4.8, JCR top 8.2%) and another one is under major revision in Biological Invasions (SCIE, IF: 2.6, JCR top 38.5%) as a corresponding author.
-All of them were also hired as regular researchers in the National Institute of Ecology and a company.
-This demonstrates that I am qualified as an excellent educator, not just a researcher.
+(8) Supervision excellence: I have successfully supervised several graduate students, with one student’s thesis published in Journal of Applied Ecology (SCIE, IF: 4.8, JCR top 8.2%) and another publication in Oecologia (SCIE, IF: 2.3, JCR top 47.5%) as corresponding author.
+All of my supervised students have been hired as full-time researchers at the National Institute of Ecology or ecological restoration companies.
+This track record reflects a commitment to both research mentorship and trainee career development.

 “My goal is to be a researcher who contributes to solving environmental problems in society by not only achieving academic success but also practically applying research results.
 Through ecological restoration research, I will strive to lead the way in creating a sustainable future and dedicate myself to nurturing the next generation of ecologists.”